 Build

-You’ll also find a 3.5mm headphone jack that allows you to have latency free monitoring of what you’re recording.
-There’s a small led light that turns green when its receiving power and blinks red when the signal is clipping.
-This simple yet useful feature can help you save time, and make sure everything is working like it should be.
+You’ll also find a 3.5mm headphone jack that allows you to have latency free monitoring of the audio coming through your mic.
+There’s a small led light that turns green when its receiving power, which will help you ensure everything is working correctly.
+This light also blinks red when the signal is clipping, warning you to adjust your levels to avoid your voice from being over-saturated.

 Sound

 Overall, it’s a simple yet sturdy “plug-and-play” mic.
-You’ll probably have a hard time finding a better USB microphone for this price!
+You’ll probably have a hard time finding a better USB, with multiple accessories, microphone for this price!

 Build

 This microphone has various integrated features such as: a headphone volume knob, a mute button and a gain knob (microphone volume).
-There are also 4 different polar patterns to choose from.
+There are also 4 different polar patterns to choose from: cardioid, bidirectional, omnidirectional and stereo.
+This makes it an extremely versatile piece of audio equipment that can suit multiple needs.

 Sound